pypa/packaging.python.org/source/specifications.rst

 ==================

-Version numbering requirements and the semantics for specifying comparisons between versions are defined :pep:`440`.
+Version numbering requirements and the semantics for specifying comparisons between versions are defined in :pep:`440`.

 The version specifiers section in this PEP supersedes the version specifiers section in :pep:`345`.